 Peanut Nutritional Facts

-Peanuts are rich in essential nutrients like fiber, protein minerals, polyunsaturated and monounsaturated fatty acids, and antioxidants, which have plenty of healthy benefits.
+Peanuts are rich in essential nutrients like fiber, protein minerals, polyunsaturated and monounsaturated fatty acids, and antioxidants, which have plenty of health benefits.

 A peanut is NOT technically a nut and they belong to the legume family, which means they are related to lentils, beans, and soy.

-Peanuts can come in several different forms such as raw, dry, roasted, and etc. We’ll be taking a look at each individual type to see if you can feed squirrels without causing harm.
+Peanuts can come in several different forms such as raw, cajun, spiced, candy, dry, roasted, and etc. We’ll be taking a look at each individual type to see if you can feed squirrels without causing harm.

 Nuts and Squirrels